frmichel/sparql-micro-service/README.md

 ## Quick start guide

+The most straightforward way to run SPARQL micro-services is using the [Docker deployment](deployment/docker/) option.

-These [slides](doc/quick-start-guide.pdf) describe the main concepts behind SPARQL micro-services, and then guide you through a guide to **quickly write and setup your first SPARQL micro-service**.
+Then, these [slides](doc/quick-start-guide.pdf) describe the main concepts behind SPARQL micro-services, and then provide a guide to **quickly write and setup your first SPARQL micro-service**.